 Grading Scale: Pass/Fail

-In this course, Relay students will prepare to take the Educating All Students Exam and the Multi-Subject: Teachers of Childhood (Grade 1–Grade 6) exam.
+In this course, Relay students will prepare to take the Educating All Students Exam (201) and multi-subject exams for their licensure area (Multi-Subject: Teachers of Early Childhood, Birth-Grade 2; Multi-Subject: Teachers of Childhood, Grade 1-Grade 6; and Multi-Subject: Teachers of Middle Childhood, Grade 5-Grade 9).
 They will use self-reflection, intentional goal-setting and planning, and engagement with central concepts in order to build their content and pedagogical knowledge and their ability to implement test-wise practices.
-With their instructor and peers, they will review exam framework(s), discuss resources, and analyze practice test items aligned to the content categories or competencies assessed on the exam.
-They will prepare to teach elementary school by setting themselves up for success on certification exams.
+With their instructor and peers, they will review exam framework(s), explore resources, and analyze practice test items aligned to the content categories or competencies assessed on the exam(s).
+They will prepare in their area of licensure by setting themselves up for success on certification exams.

 CERT-560: Field Experience